praxis/praxis/doc/action_definition.md

 end
 ```

+The default routing prefix, the base route off which actions are based,
-The default routing prefix for a given resource, uses the resource name.
+for a given resource definition is built using its class name.

 For the "Blogs" resource definition above, the routing configuration is
-automatically set up such that the default routing prefix for all
+automatically set up such that the default routing prefix (base route) for
-actions is:
+all actions is:
 ```ruby
   '/blogs'
 ```